allenyin-pge/notes/daily_summary.md

       function rc { vim $profile }
       ```
   3. Do basic vim settings ...unfortunately I can't edit the `vimrc` settings in `$VIM` (in program files), and this makes me very frustrated.

+# 6/27/2023

+## More git stuff

+- Setting up workflow -- decided to do most code and editting through VSCode.
+- PGE restrictions are really annoying, couldn't use VSCode's github integration shown [here](https://code.visualstudio.com/docs/sourcecontrol/overview#_3way-merge-editor) because it required downloading VSCode updates!
+- Go to all the steps outlined [here](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git), but do all of them in powershell using `git` instead of through `git-bash` application, they don't work otherwise.